alumxi22/website/content/giving/alumxi.md

 ## Other ways to donate

-The form above is the easiest way to donate and it has low fees, but there are other options.
+The form above is the easiest way to donate and it has low fees, but there are other options:

 ### PayPal

 You can donate via Paypal using the "Donate" button below.
 This can be a one-time or monthly donation.
 You get to pick the amount of your donation.
 May we suggest $22.22 or $222.22?
+Please keep in mind that PayPal does charge a fee, so for large donations we would advise you to send money via ACH or mail as described below.

 {{< rawhtml >}}